rnabioco/valr/cran-comments.md

-## New minor version
+## New patch version

-* This is a new minor version with limited updates to package functionality.
+* This is a new patch version to address package check errors on CRAN, specifically a noSuggests package check error.

 ## Test environment